 My great uncle, Yu Il-Sang, is my inspiration for this project.
 In the chaotic months before the Korean War, he moved from the north to the south, leaving his parents and younger sisters behind for what he thought would be a few months.
 He never saw or heard from them again.
 All the Korean family holidays I spent with him were filled with tears — not only from him, but from me, too, and from other relatives.
 As we ate dumpling soups and rice cakes, he told stories about his family, and he lamented being such a bad son.
 He was the first person I interviewed and photographed for this project, and he died in November 2014, aged 90, without knowing the fate of his parents and sisters.
 I feel such deep sadness when I think about him being separated from his family all those years.

 This portrait project looks at South Koreans and South Korean immigrants to the United States divided from their family members in North Korea since the Korean War ended in an armistice agreement in 1953.
 As these separated families – or yisan kajok (이산가족), as they’re called in Korean – pass away in the next couple of decades, so will all direct family ties and living memories between the two Koreas.
 Legally, South Koreans can’t have contact – no text messages, phone calls, emails, letters or visits – with North Koreans and vice versa, except at periodic reunions arranged by the South Korean and North Korean Red Cross.
 Even without legal barriers, it's difficult to contact anyone living in North Korea due to the country's controls on communications flow and technology.
 Korean-Americans are not eligible for Red Cross reunions.
-This total and involuntary division between families is a unique situation in the aftermath of a modern war.
+This total and involuntary division between families reflects a unique situation in the aftermath of a modern war.

 I started this project to preserve stories and educate the public about this situation.
 I hope people will respond with compassion.